Wish StoriesAlba Gets Back Out to the Ball Game

 If you met Alba, she would tell you about a beautiful Sunday in 1999 when she and her sister Vera headed to the Bronx to watch the Yankees face the Montreal Expos.
 As they found their seats in the stands, little did they know they were about to witness a perfect game.
 Thanks to pitcher David Cone, the no-hit game was the third ever for the team—and the very first interleague no-hitter (a record that still stands today!).
 It was a day they’ll never forget, and it was the last time Alba had been to the original Yankee Stadium, or “The House that Ruth Built.”

 Even though it’s been over two decades, Alba’s love for the game has never faded.
-Her friends at the senior living facility in Connecticut where she resides can attest that if there’s a Yankees game on, you won’t be seeing Alba anywhere other than in front of the TV—even if it’s a rerun!
+Her friends at the older adult living facility in Connecticut where she resides can attest that if there’s a Yankees game on, you won’t be seeing Alba anywhere other than in front of the TV—even if it’s a rerun!

 That’s because watching the Yankees has been a constant thread in Alba’s life.
 She’s watched them go through wins and losses, and they’ve seen her through the highs and lows of her own life, too.